 Know your vitamin D level and get a blood test, which measures 25-OH vitamin D (the best form to analyze).
 Normal reference range is 30-100 ng/ml, but ideal is 50-80 ng/ml, according to experts.
 If supplementing, take vitamin D3 and not vitamin D2, which is inferior.
-(1, 2) Consider ADK caps (code: D20079), or Liposomal ADK (code: D14955) if you prefer liquid, through our Virtual Pharmacy.
+(1, 2) Consider ADK caps (code: D20079), or Liposomal ADK (code: D14955) if you prefer liquid, through our two online Virtual Pharmacies.
 Take 1 cap per day, unless otherwise specified by blood testing.
 Note: this product contains vitamin K (as MK-7, the preferred form).
 Please consult your doctor if you are taking any blood thinning drugs.

 4) Eat only healthy fats!

 These are the unrefined fats.
 Among these are wild caught fish like salmon, sardines and anchovies; avocados, olives, coconut products; raw & organic nuts and seeds like walnuts, almonds, hemp, macademia, and pumpkin; organic milled flaxseeds; and dark green leafy veggies.
 Avoid all deep fried foods, conventional meats, and commercial oils.
 (3) Consider BodyBio PC liquid - ideal for cell membrane regeneration.
 Use code: SP550 in our website's Virtual Pharmacy or BodyBio Balance Oil.
 It contains high amounts of the ideal 4:1 omega 6 to 3 ratio from Parent Essential Oils/Fats, as opposed to derivative oils like EPA and DHA.
 Use code: BALA3.
 Review our website article, Virtual Pharmacy Products & Ordering for more info to set up a free account.
 All products are always 20% off.